Mount Annan

 The level of residential development activity in Mount Annan is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Mount Annan shows approximately 9 residential properties granted approval per year over the past 5 financial years, totalling an estimated 49 homes.
-So far in FY26, 2 approvals have been recorded.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Mount Annan has recorded around 9 residential properties granted approval per year over the past 5 financial years.
+This totals an estimated 49 homes.
+As of FY-26, 3 approvals have been recorded so far.
 The population decline in recent years has resulted in adequate housing supply relative to demand, creating a balanced market with good buyer choice.

 New properties are constructed at an average value of $308,000, aligning with regional trends.
 There have also been $102,000 in commercial approvals this financial year, indicating a predominantly residential focus.
-Compared to Greater Sydney, Mount Annan shows significantly reduced construction (82.0% below the regional average per person), which typically strengthens demand and prices for existing properties.
+Compared to Greater Sydney, Mount Annan shows substantially reduced construction, 82.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
 This level is also under the national average, suggesting the area's established nature and potential planning limitations.
 Recent construction comprises 75.0% detached dwellings and 25.0% townhouses or apartments, maintaining Mount Annan's traditional suburban character with a focus on family homes appealing to those seeking space.
-This shows a considerable shift from the current housing mix (currently 96.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+This reflects a considerable change from the current housing mix of 96.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.

 With around 1413 people per dwelling approval, Mount Annan reflects a highly mature market.

-Looking ahead, AreaSearch estimates Mount Annan will grow by 175 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Looking ahead, Mount Annan is expected to grow by 85 residents through to 2041 based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development